Yellow ribbon: United States

+Different uses

+The yellow ribbon is a symbol for hope.

+The best known use for this ribbon in the United States is for showing support for the troops, including the missed in action (MIA) and prisoners of war (POW).

+Suicide prevention campaigns and survivors of people who killed themselves are also using the yellow ribbon.

+It is also used by or for adoptive parents, and in cases of Amber alert (child abduction emergency alert).

 History and etymology

-Early Puritan history

-The song/poem "She wore a yellow ribbon" has appeared in various forms for at least four centuries.
-It is based upon the same general theme: A woman of destiny is under some sort of test or trial as she waits for her beloved to return.
-Will she be true to him?
-This seems to be the lingering question and the basis for a great unfolding drama.

-The song appears to have been brought to America from Europe by English settlers.
-The origin of the yellow ribbons seems likely to have come from out of the Puritan heritage.
-It was during the English Civil War that the Puritan Army of English Parliament wore yellow ribbons and yellow sashes onto the battlefield.

 "She Wore a Yellow Ribbon"

 Yellow is the official color of the armor branch of the U.S. Army, used in insignia, etc., and depicted in Hollywood movies by the yellow neckerchief adorning latter-half 19th century, horse-mounted U.S. Cavalry soldiers.
 However, a review of the U.S. War Department's Regulations for the Uniform and Dress of the Army of the United States (1872, 1898) reveals that a neckerchief, of any color, was not an item required by dress code.
 Despite this, neckerchiefs were a popular accessory employed by cavalrymen to cope with the frequently dusty environs.
 The specific association of the yellow neckerchief with the U.S. Cavalry may have arisen from a work of popular American West artist Frederic Remington—Lieutenant Powhatan H. Clarke, Tenth Cavalry (1888).

 In the United States military, the symbol of the yellow ribbon is used in a popular marching song.
-The first version copyrighted was the 1917 version by George A. Norton, which he titled "Round Her Neck She Wears a Yeller Ribbon" (For Her Lover Who Is Far, Far Away).
+The first version copyrighted was the 1917 version by George A. Norton, which he titled "Round Her Neck She Wears a Yeller Ribbon (For Her Lover Who Is Far, Far Away)".
 While he tells in the song about the love between Susie Simpkins and her soldier lover Silas Hubbard, his chorus goes: